Perhaps you’ve heard of terms like “Preferred” or “Standard” as it applies to life insurance ratings and have scratched your head.

 The Affect of Family History on Your Rating

-It may seem unfair, seeing as how he is in great health, but genesis have proven that there is a higher likelihood of getting cancer in individuals who have had parents with cancer.
+It may seem unfair, seeing as how he is in great health, but genesis has proven that there is a higher likelihood of getting cancer in individuals who have had parents with cancer.

 So, yes it is hereditary and yes the insurance companies will penalize you for that.